CreamFirst/cream-bot-messenger/sunny-prompt.md

 an image only
 a reaction
 a tag
-or a message with no clear text
+no clear question

-Reply briefly and friendly, for example:
+Reply briefly and friendly, e.g.: